gusdan/django-elasticache/README.rst

     CACHES = {
         'default': {
-            'BACKEND': 'django_elasticache.memcached.ElasctiCache',
+            'BACKEND': 'django_elasticache.memcached.ElastiCache',
             'LOCATION': 'cache-c.drtgf.cfg.use1.cache.amazonaws.com:11211',
         }
     }

-By the first call to cache it connect to cluster (using LOCATION), get list of all nodes and setup pylibmc client using full list of nodes.
-As result your cache will work with all nodes and automatically detect new nodes in cluster.
-List of nodes are stored in class-level cached, so any changes in cluster take affect only after restart working process.
+By the first call to cache it connects to cluster (using LOCATION param), gets list of all nodes and setup pylibmc client using full list of nodes.
+As result your cache will work with all nodes in cluster and automatically detect new nodes in cluster.
+List of nodes are stored in class-level cached, so any changes in cluster take affect only after restart of working process.
-But if you're using gunicorn or mod_wsgi you usually have max_request settings which restart process after some count of processed requests.
+But if you're using gunicorn or mod_wsgi you usually have max_request settings which restart process after some count of processed requests, so auto discovery will work fine.

-Django-elascticache changes default pylibmc params to increase performance.
+Django-elasticache changes default pylibmc params to increase performance.

 Testing